Skip to main content

 Is Zyrtec or Benadryl better?

 Both drugs are similarly effective, but Zyrtec may cause less drowsiness.
-Zyrtec still can cause drowsiness as well, though.
+Zyrtec still can cause drowsiness, though.
 Since both medications are available OTC, you can try one to see how it improves your symptoms.
 Your pharmacist can help you select an appropriate product.
 Be sure to inform your pharmacist of any medical conditions you have and any medications you take.

 Can I use Zyrtec or Benadryl while pregnant?

 In animal studies, Zyrtec did not cause congenital anomalies.
-However, there are no adequate studies performed in women.
+However, there are no adequate studies performed on pregnant women.
 Therefore, Zyrtec should only be used in pregnancy if clearly needed.
 Your healthcare provider can guide you in this situation.

-As for Benadryl, it’s also recommended that it should be used in pregnancy only if clearly needed.
+As for Benadryl, it’s also recommended that it be used during pregnancy only if needed.
 Consult your healthcare provider for guidance.

 Can I use Zyrtec or Benadryl with alcohol?